frankt716/cse-191-fall23/rec04.lagda.md

 #### ∀x. (x is even ⇒ x + 1 is odd)

-There is no free variables in this formula.
+There is no free variable in this formula.

 #### is-wed ∧ is-5pm ⇒ ∀x. x is here